Accessibility Certification Program

 a building may receive one of two certification levels, ‘RHF Accessibility Certified’ or ‘RHF Accessibility Certified Gold,’ and

-will have the option to be listed on the RHFAC Registry operated by the Canadian Standards Association.
+will have the option to be listed on the RHFAC Registry hosted by the CSA Group.

 A formal training course that provides the knowledge and skills required to deliver RHFAC ratings of buildings.